Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Conclusions and Perspectives

 In order to deal with the uncertainty quantification caused by random inputs, we consider {wROM}.
 More precisely, we built our reduced bases using a wPOD in a partitioned approach, using different quadrature rules.
 We implemented wPOD Monte-Carlo, Gaussian quadrature formulae based on Jacobi polynomials in a tensor rule, approximation related to Clenshaw-Curtis tensor rule, Smolyak isotropic sparse grid approximation of the last two methods, quasi Monte-Carlo method as a Pseudo-Random rule defined on Halton numbers.

 We analyzed relative errors between the reduced and the high fidelity solutions and the speedup-index concerning the Graetz-Poiseuille and Propagating Front in a Square Problems, always under a distributed control.
-For the state, control and adjoint spaces we implemented a $\mathbb{P}^{1}$-FEM approximation in a \textit{optimize-then-discretize} framework as the truth solution.
+For the state, control, and adjoint spaces we implemented a $\mathbb{P}^{1}$-FEM approximation in a \textit{optimize-then-discretize} framework as the truth solution.
 Concerning parabolic problems, a space-time approach is followed applying SUPG in a suitable way.
-In order to established which wPOD performs better, we compare them through the same testing set sampled by a Monte-Carlo method according to the probability distribution of the parameter.
+In order to establish which wPOD performs better, we compare them through the same testing set sampled by a Monte-Carlo method according to the probability distribution of the parameter.

 \textit{Offline-Only} stabilization technique performed very poorly in terms of errors, this happened for all wROMs considered.
-Instead, in all the steady and unsteady experiments, the wROM technique performed excellently in an \textit{Offline-Online} stabilization framework.
+Instead, in all the steady and unsteady experiments, the wROM technique performed excellently in an \textit{Offline-Online} stabilization framework, {where all the relative errors stay very closed to the corresponding projection ones, which represent the best possible reduced approximation that one can achieve with respect to a precise reduced order space}.
 For parabolic problems, the speedup-index features large values thanks to the space-time formulation.
 More precisely, {wPOD Monte-Carlo} technique was always the best performer for relative errors, instead, concerning computational efficiency all methods seem equivalent.
 In addition, the efficiency of the wPOD Monte-Carlo is supported by the fact that after a small number of reduced basis it is nearly $100$ times more accurate than a Standard POD in a deterministic context.
 Moreover, we notice that {sparse grids perform better than relative tensor ones, although having a bit less number of quadrature nodes.}

 Furthermore, in the Graetz-Poiseuille Problem we illustrate that under geometrical parametrization affected by randomness, wROMs still have good performance, despite small fluctuations in the graph of relative errors.